Parallel algorithm: Communication

 The cost or complexity of serial algorithms is estimated in terms of the space (memory) and time (processor cycles) that they take.
 Parallel algorithms need to optimize one more resource, the communication between different processors.
 There are two ways parallel processors communicate, shared memory or message passing.

 Shared memory processing needs additional locking for the data, imposes the overhead of additional processor and bus cycles, and also serializes some portion of the algorithm.

 Message passing processing uses channels and message boxes but this communication adds transfer overhead on the bus, additional memory need for queues and message boxes and latency in the messages.
 Designs of parallel processors use special buses like crossbar so that the communication overhead will be small but it is the parallel algorithm that decides the volume of the traffic.

 If the communication overhead of additional processors outweighs the benefit of adding another processor, one encounters parallel slowdown.

 Load balancing

 Another problem with parallel algorithms is ensuring that they are suitably load balanced, by ensuring that load (overall work) is balanced, rather than input size being balanced.
 For example, checking all numbers from one to a hundred thousand for primality is easy to split among processors; however, if the numbers are simply divided out evenly (1–1,000, 1,001–2,000, etc.), the amount of work will be unbalanced, as smaller numbers are easier to process by this algorithm (easier to test for primality), and thus some processors will get more work to do than the others, which will sit idle until the loaded processors complete.

 Distributed algorithms

 A subtype of parallel algorithms, distributed algorithms, are algorithms designed to work in cluster computing and distributed computing environments, where additional concerns beyond the scope of "classical" parallel algorithms need to be addressed.

+Distributed algorithms are intended to run on a network of interconnected computers that communicate through shared memory or message passing.
+Unlike traditional parallel algorithms, they must operate under additional constraints such as limited local knowledge, communication delays, the lack of a global state, and the possibility of node failures.

+The focus of distributed algorithms is on coordination problems that arise in distributed systems, including leader election, mutual exclusion, and consensus (computer science).
+These problems are studied under different system models with varying assumptions, such as whether the system is synchronous or asynchronous and if there are failures, such as crash failures or Byzantine failures.

+Distributed algorithms have many practical applications in distributed databases, fault-tolerance systems, and large-scale networked applications.